i2p/i2p.www/i2p2www/spec/common-structures.rst

 * The Crypto Public Key is aligned at the start and the Signing Public Key is aligned at the end.
 The padding (if any) is in the middle.

+* RouterIdentities with a key certificate and a ECIES_X25519 public key are supported as of release 0.9.48.
+  Prior to that, all RouterIdentities were ElGamal.

 JavaDoc: http://{{ i2pconv('echelon.i2p/javadoc') }}/net/i2p/data/router/RouterIdentity.html